-Combination Chemotherapy and Bevacizumab with the NovoTTF-100L System in Treating Participants with Advanced, Recurrent, or Refractory Hepatic Metastatic Cancer
+Combination Chemotherapy and Bevacizumab with the NovoTTF-100L(P) System in Treating Participants with Advanced, Recurrent, or Refractory Hepatic Metastatic Cancer

 - Patients must have measurable or evaluable disease, as defined by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1

 - Women of child-bearing potential (women who are not postmenopausal for at least one year or are not surgically sterile) and men must agree to use adequate contraception (e.g., hormonal, barrier device, or abstinence) prior to study entry, for the duration of study participation, and for 30 days after the last dose of the study agents

 - Patients must have an Eastern Cooperative Oncology Group (ECOG) performance status of 0 to 2

 - Total bilirubin =< 1.5 x ULN (upper limit of normal) (except patients with Gilbert’s syndrome, who must have a total bilirubin =< 3.0 mg/dL)

 - Alanine aminotransferase (ALT) =< 3 x ULN or =< 5 x ULN if liver metastases persist